spryker/spryker-docs/docs/scos/dev/front-end-development/yves/atomic-frontend/atomic-front-end-general-overview.md

 * `style.scss`.
 It imports the style when `component-name.scss` contains only mixin declaration.
 * `component-name.twig`.
 It efines a template for the component layout.

 The above structure contains a fully featured component, with styles and Typescript that defines the component behavior.
 Depending on what you are trying to achieve, you can have a component that includes both styles and behavior, or any of these separately.
 In addition to this, you can even create a component that has neither styles, nor behavior.
-In the latter case, the component will contain a template only consisting of a `.twig` file.
+In the latter case, the component contains a template only consisting of a `.twig` file.
 *Views* and *templates* always consist of a `.twig` file only.

 ### Twig